fsharp/fslang-design/RFCs/FS-1028-Implement Async.StartImmediateAsTask.md

 ```
 If a synchronization context exists, the above code should return the same thread number.
-For applications like console, then thread 2 and 3 will return the same id.
+For applications like console, then thread 2.
+3 and 4 will return the same id.
-So a possible output for above code assuming running as Console application is :
+So a possible output for the above code assuming it is running as a Console application is :

     1- 1
     2- 4
     3- 4
     4- 4

-Where as using StartAsTask would yield this:
+whereas using **StartAsTask** would yield the following:

     1- 3
     2- 4
     3- 4
     4- 3

 Note that the main thread ID for both cases is 1.

-So a draft implementation for this feature would be
+So a draft implementation for this feature would be:

 ```fsharp
   let StartImmediateAsTask<'T> (asyn : Async<'T>) =